oujago/TheanoDL/README.md

 # Advantages

 My implemented deep learning framework is on the top of [Theano](https://github.com/Theano/Theano) library.
-We encapsulate commonly used models such as SimpleRNN, GRU, LSTM, CNN, CNN-RNN and several variants of LSTM.
+I encapsulate commonly used models such as SimpleRNN, GRU, LSTM, CNN, CNN-RNN and several variants of LSTM.
 Our framework is flexible and convenient.
 The most important thing is that my framework **supports the visualization of evaluation results**, such as accuracy and loss.